kennywall/import-test/_posts/2010-10-17-startup-school-2010.md

 domain: apievangelist.com
 image: http://i.bnet.com/blogs/andy-bechtlesheim.jpg
 ---
-{% include JB/setup %}<p>I was fortunate enough to attend Startup School 2010 yesterday. #sus2010
-Startup School is a day of learning for anyone with either early onset or chronic entrepreneurialism.
+{% include JB/setup %}I was fortunate enough to attend Startup School 2010 yesterday. #sus2010 Startup School is a day of learning for anyone with either early onset or chronic entrepreneurialism.
 I suffer chronically, but have it under control.
 I was impressed with all the youthful, intelligent energy at the event.
 Unfortunately not a very diverse crowd, it was the usual male imbalance.
 C'mon guys....lets work on this.
 The speaker lineup was pretty impressive: